dimsp4/dimsp4/README.md

 * 🌍  I'm based in Jakarta
 * ✉️  You can contact me at [pamungkasdimas122@gmail.com](mailto:pamungkasdimas122@gmail.com)
 * 🚀  I'm currently working on [PT Bussan Auto Finance](http://https://www.baf.id/en)
-* ⚡  If you are looking for
+* ⚡  Call me if you looking for UI expert and Detail oriented Frontend Developer

 ### Skills